cytosmart-bv/tomni/docs/apidocs.rst

 y2: highest y value

 An bounding box is never rotated.
-The bounding box can be outside the image or even bigger as the image.
+The bounding box can be outside the image or even bigger than the image.

 .. automodule:: tomni
    :members: bbox_fitting, bbox_fitting_center